benjiao/world-plugs/README.md

 # Scrape Data - IEC World Plugs

-In this notebook, we build a list of plug types by country based on the [International Electrotechnical
+This is a comprehensive list of electrical plugs used by countries around the world based on the [International Electrotechnical
 Commission's website](http://www.iec.ch/worldplugs/list_bylocation.htm).